Money marriage

 Money marriage refers to a marriage where a girl, usually, is married off to a man to settle debts owed by her parents.
 The female is referred as a money wife.
 Money marriage is known to be a practice in Becheve, in southern Nigeria in Cross River State, where girls as young as three get married in such a way.

-The tradition is said still be practiced despite being illegal in Nigeria.
+The tradition is said to still be practiced despite being illegal in Nigeria.